oconnor663/bao/docs/spec.md

   long are just a single BLAKE2s hash, and the parallel BLAKE2s implementation could be reused as-is to parallelize the Bao hashes of those short inputs.
-  It's unlikely that anyone will go through the trouble of implementing this in practice, but an application with a critical bottleneck hashing moderate-length inputs has this option.
+  It's unlikely that anyone will go through the trouble of implementing this in practice, but an application with a critical bottleneck hashing medium-length inputs has this option.

 ### What's the best way to choose the chunk size?